The Abstract Sequential Learning Style

 - Seeing a project through to the end

 - Being governed by someone who is governed by sentiment

 - Working inside a system that is not efficient or effective

 - Lack of clarity as to the task or question

-If you have a child who is abstract sequential and he is upset, rather than making him verbalize what is bothering him, play 20 questions like this.
+If you have a child who is AS and they are upset, rather than making them verbalize what is bothering them, play 20 questions like this:

 “Was it something that happened at school?”